 Micro e-mini futures are micro contracts within the futures market.

 Micro e-mini contracts are 1/10th the size of a classic e-mini contact.
 When the CME Group released this new contract, it didn’t get the hype that the product deserves.
 In fact, the implications of what micro e-mini futures allow regular traders to do are nothing short of phenomenal.

-Micro e-mini contracts represent the same high-quality products available in the futures market, but at a 10th of the size.
-This allows those with a lower amount of capital to start an active trading business in the futures market.
+Micro e-mini contracts represent the same high-quality products available in the futures market but at a 10th of the size.
+This allows those with a lower capital to start an active trading business in the futures market.

 Micro contracts make high-quality trading options more accessible to those who want to get involved.
-For example, even the S&P 500 now has a micro contract, which is known as the MES.
+For example, even the S&P 500 now has a micro contract known as the MES.
 Micro contracts have been out for a little while, but they are still relatively new.
 Still, not enough people have looked into micro contracts and transitioned into using them.

 Benefits of Trading Micro E-Mini Futures